 - Add vegetable oil, onion, and salt to a preheated frying pan on medium-high heat and sauté for 2-3 minutes.
 Add spinach and cook until just wilted.
 Remove from heat and blend with water until smooth.
 Set aside.

 - Place earth balance, cumin seeds, ginger, and garlic in a pre-heated frying pan on medium-high heat for 1 minute.
 Add spinach puree and remaining masalas, coriander, cumin, cashew paste and water.

 - Add tomato and potato and cook until just heated.

 note: if ghee is used, recipe is no longer vegan

-note2: to make cashew paste, grind 1 tbsp raw cashews in a coffee grinder.
-Drop into a bowl and add 1 tbsp water.
+note2: to make cashew paste, grind 1 tablespoon raw cashews in a coffee grinder.
+Drop into a bowl and add 1 tablespoon water.